Charming Martinique | Yacht Charter Paradise

 Martinique is an overseas region of France and the largest of the Windward Islands.
-This Caribbean island reflects a unique blend of French and West Indian cultures.
-Its diverse landscape, beaches, mountains, cities, and towns are waiting to be explored.
-The name Martinique is said to come from the Indian word Madiana, which translates to the Island of flowers.
-Aptly named as the island’s fertile volcanic soil produces an abundance of flora.
+This island in the Caribbean Sea reflects a unique blend of French and West Indian cultures.
+Its diverse landscape, beaches, mountains, cities, and towns await exploring.
+The name Martinique is from the Indian word Madiana, which translates to the Island of Flowers—aptly named as the island’s fertile volcanic soil produces an abundance of flora.

-- Hike Mont Pelée.
-This still-smoldering volcano destroyed the former capital of St Pierre in 1902.
+- Mont Pelée.
+This still-smoldering and active volcano destroyed the former capital of St. Pierre in 1902.

-- Explore Les Anses d’Arlet.
+- Les Anses d’Arlet.
 This picturesque village in southern Martinique offers gorgeous scenery and beautiful beaches.
+It offers clear waters and vibrant marine life.
+Snorkeling and diving are a must here, as you’ll encounter colorful coral reefs and an array of tropical fish.

 - Dive.
 The legendary Rocher du Diamant (Diamond Rock) is south of the island and offers many caves, arches, and rock formations to explore.
 Another excellent dive site is Anses d’Arlet (Arlet’s Coves).
 Here, warm, shallow water teems with marine life.

 - Shop Grand Marche, also called the Spice Market.
 Located in downtown Fort-de-France, this market offers all sorts of vegetables, spices, and fruits.